Jannis17/gossip_protocol_expectation/README.md

 We use the nauty program for checking the graphs that we generate for isomorphism.
-The files of this program are in the folder /gossip_protocol_expectation/nauty26r7 and can be build using the the installation directives from the page http://pallini.di.uniroma1.it/.
+The files of this program are in the folder /gossip_protocol_expectation/nauty26r7 and can be build using the the installation instructions from the page http://pallini.di.uniroma1.it/.

 In order to build our program navigate to the folder